January 15, 2017

 I write for a living, which means that I have to pull myself out of that thing called the internet.
 To create valuable work, I need a routine that looks more like a Trappist monk’s (even though I work with Silicon Valley companies and online publications).

 But it’s a lot easier to get pulled into my Instagram at 8:00 am than to begin work with a clear mind.
 Here’s where Glei comes in.
 Her writing continually reminds me that the heart of my work needs to be distraction-free.
 So, instead of suggesting people make resolutions this year, Glei asked professionals to make anti-resolutions.
 As Glei shared in Fast Company article: “Productivity is really about what you don’t do.”

-This January, I followed borrowed some of Glei’s anti-resolutions and added my own.
+This year, I borrowed some of Glei’s anti-resolutions and added my own.

 7 Things I Don’t Do:

 - I don’t read my email until I’ve completed an hour and a half of deep work.

 - I don’t work more than three hours without a tea break.